uviclibraries/html-css/act-1.md

 1. Go back to Sublime Text and return to your `about.html` file.
 2. Below the closing `</head>` tag (and above the closing `</html>` tag) add the following tags: `<body></body>`

-Your file should now look something like this:
+Your file might have different content between the `<title>` tags, but should otherwise look like this:

 ```
 <!DOCTYPE html>